EnergyFutures/ITU_BLE_Measurement_Service/README.md

 ITU BLE Measurement Service
 ===========================
 Using
--RFDuino [Nordic nRF51288 chip] hardware
+- RFDuino [Nordic nRF51288 chip] hardware
--Softdevice 110 v.
+- Softdevice 110 v.
 521
--Keil uVision5
+- Keil uVision5

 See this video: https://www.youtube.com/watch?v=FMdcDRUT45g

 The following depicts the measurement service with the two characteristics: